24 Weeks Pregnant

 - If you labor you may very well find labor contractions very intense for some time.

-- You’ll most likely be surrounded by professionals and maybe in hospital.
+- You’ll most likely be surrounded by professionals and maybe in a hospital.

 - If you’re having a home birth with a midwife or not, you probably feel your experience will be very different from a woman having a hospital birth.
-Yes and No. Physically the environment will be very different, however, if you don’t cope with the natural occurring pain of contractions, the experience will be the same for all women.
-If your labor stalls for an extended period of Time you might find yourself transferring to hospital.
+Yes and No. Physically the environment will be very different, however, if you don’t cope with the naturally occurring pain of contractions, the experience will be the same for all women.
+If your labor stalls for an extended period of time you might find yourself transferring to a hospital.

 - Unlike at your wedding, your partner might really let you down!

 24 weeks pregnant start begin Birthing Better skills